The Strangest Animal Found in Each State

 North Dakota: Spotted skunk

 A unique fur pattern makes these skunks stand out in the crowd of sprayers.
 But the name is a bit of a misnomer as they only have one spot—on the forehead.
 They are however missing that traditional center white stripe and look more like a weasel.
 In many other ways, these skunks are like your average backyard intruder, especially when it comes to their defense mechanisms.
 First comes the warning.
 There’s front feet stomping, tail raising, hissing, and sometimes a handstand-like position which puts their shooter (aka their tushes) in the air.
 If that doesn’t work, two glands on the sides of the anus will release odorous oil through nipples.
-Find out why so many animals are black and white.

 They wwaaaant to suck your blood.
 Well, maybe not your blood per se, but these aquatic vampires attach jawless disc-shaped mouths to fish in streams and rivers and feast on their blood.
 According to Ohio’s Division Of Wildlife, seven species including the non-native sea lamprey are found in Buckeye State waters.
 Sea lampreys also use their gnarly mouths to suction cup and move stones to form a breeding pit.
 Pits are made and used by the whole community of parasites.